Foods to taste when in Iceland – Wild Voyager Blog

 3. Icelandic lamb soup

-Kjötsúpa or lamb soup is another national delicacy of Iceland.
-As the lamb was the only meat available for a long time in the country, this soup traditionally uses lamb meat.
+Kjötsúpa or lamb soup, is another national delicacy of Iceland.
+As lamb was the only meat available for a long time in the country, this soup traditionally uses lamb meat.
 Thus, Kjötsúpa has been eaten in Iceland for centuries.

 Icelandic lamb soup